e121016373/resourceMangementTool/README.md

 7. In the 'General' tab under the 'Deployment Behavior' section, 'Uncheck Block incremental deployment if data loss might occur' and click 'OK' to confirm settings
 8. In the Publish Database window, click on 'Save Profile As...', enter the File name as Database.DEV.publish.xml, ensure the file path pointing at the Database project in Visual Studios before hitting 'Save'
 9. In the Publish Database window click 'Publish'
-10. In the Database project open up the seed.sql file (scripts>seed_corrected.sql) and copy the SQL statements
+10. In the Database project open up the seed_corrected.sql file (scripts>seed_corrected.sql) and copy the SQL statements
 11. Navigate to (SMSS) and create a 'New Query' in your database instance
 12. Paste the SQL statments from the seed.sql and execute the statements to populate the database; some duplicated usernames may not copy over, this is fine